Rohan-s18/Rohan-s18/README.md

 https://snupy.org

 ## My Repositories
-These are some of my public repositories on github:
+These are some of my popular public repositories on github:
  - **<a href="https://github.com/Rohan-s18/Artificial_Intelligence"> Artificial Intelligence </a>:** This repository covers the basic and intermediate topics of AI and Machine Learning.
   - **<a href="https://github.com/Rohan-s18/SNUPy"> SNUPy </a>:** This repository contains the source code for my Python Package for Machine Learning.
   - **<a href="https://github.com/Rohan-s18/Quantum_Computing">Quantum Computing</a>:** This repository contains source code for Quantum Computing algorithms using python's qiskit library.